bjaan/roland-juno-g-display-replacement/README.md

 - 1 x LCD Display 320X480 ILI9488 4.0" module (variant without touchscreen) https://www.aliexpress.com/item/1005003033844928.html
 - 17 x Wires to solder together boards (5 cm long white ones in my case: very easy to solder as they were pre-tinned https://www.aliexpress.com/item/32822880152.html)
 - 9 x Jumper wires to connect headers on the display and to be soldered on the Raspberry Pi Pico like these https://www.amazon.de/-/en/gp/product/B07KFQ6483
-- 1 x piece of black of paper (can be printed) or black tape
+- 1 x piece of black paper (can be printed) or black tape
 - A bit of isolating tape (e.g. Kapton tape)
 - Double-sided tape or liquid glue